 (b) Approval thresholds.
 (1) The following are the dollar value thresholds and the level of the approving official for approving acquisition plans or waiving written acquisition plans.
-The HCA may further limit approval authority for the approving officials.
-Thresholds include all options.
+For purposes of leasing, the Simplified Leasing Acquisition Threshold (SLAT) is defined in part 570.
+The HCA may authorize higher level approving officials for the thresholds set out below.